ernemmez/horse-racing-sim/README.md

 - **Speed Calculation:** `(Condition * Condition% * 0.8) + (Stamina * Stamina%) + RandomFactor`
 - **Stamina System:** Horses lose condition after every race.
 The amount lost depends on the race distance and the horse's stamina stat.
 High stamina horses recover faster and perform better in longer/successive races.

+### ⚡ Performance & Engineering Decisions

+To ensure a smooth 60 FPS experience, the application creates a separation between **Global State** and **Game Loop**:

+- **Composable Game Engine (`useRace`):** The high-frequency race loop runs outside of Vuex to avoid mutation overhead.
+It uses local reactive state with `requestAnimationFrame` for maximum performance.
+- **GPU Accelerated Rendering:** Horse movements use CSS `transform: translateX(...)` instead of `left/margin`.
+This offloads rendering to the GPU (Composite Layer), preventing Layout Thrashing.
+- **Global State (Vuex):** Used only for low-frequency data like Race Results, Program Schedule, and Roster Management.

 ### State Management (Vuex)

 The application state is modularized for scalability: